brothers-DAO/bro-lottery/README.md

 ## Entropy / Seed Generation
 The Draw Seed is defined as:

-Seed = Internal Seed ⊕ External Seed
+Seed = Intrinsic Seed ⊕ Extrinsic Seed

-Internal Seed is:
+Intrinsic Seed is:
 Blake2( *TXIDn* || Blake2( *TXIDn-1* || ( Blake2 (*TXIDn-2* || ........*TXID_init*))))

 Where *TXIDn* is the TXid of the transaction where the Ticket n was bought.

-External Seed is:
+Extrinsic Seed is:
-The SHA256 hash of the **FIRST** Bitcoin block which meets the following conditions:
+The SHA256 hash of the **FIRST** Bitcoin block that meets the following conditions:
   - Block height >= Target Height
   - Block Timestamp >= Target Timestamp
   - Confirmed by at least another block.